2024

 This is necessary for setting and fulfilling expectations.
 You do not want to waste your reader’s time, and if they are searching for a certain piece of information, delivering an overview of what you are covering at the start will help them find precisely what they are looking for.
 Good technical writing offers readers what they want and when they want it.

-6. Do not take yourself too seriously
+6. Do not take yourself too Seriously

 Most technical writing talks about serious matters, but that does not mean everything has to be taken seriously to the point where there is no space for humor or wit.